AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/enterprise-blueprint.md

 ## SaaS features

-Adobe provides a collection of merchandising and data services to help you support key components of your business:
+Adobe offers a rich set of intelligent, composable services built to deliver personalized commerce experiences at scale to help you support key goals of your business:

 - [Data Connection](https://experienceleague.adobe.com/docs/commerce-merchant-services/data-connection/overview.html)—Unlock insights about your shoppers' buying behavior and create personalized shopping experiences across all channels with other Adobe Digital Experience products.
 - [Live Search](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/overview.html)—Deliver smarter, faster and relevant results for shoppers with this AI-powered search tool.